 - lifestyle and weight management consultant

 *Advanced degrees or certifications may be required for academic or clinical positions.

-Students are well-prepared for admission into graduate programs in clinical exercise physiology, obesity prevention and management, rehabilitative fields (e.g., occupational therapy) and medicine.
+Students are well prepared for admission into graduate programs in clinical exercise physiology, obesity prevention and management, rehabilitative fields (e.g., physical therapy, occupational therapy) and medicine.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: